Find out more about the DSUSA Chapter Network and how to become a part of it!

 - Chapter Toolkit (Updates Pending)

 - Marketing & Promotions

-- Submit articles and announcements about your activities in Disabled Sports USA’s national publication, Challenge magazine (circulation over 32,000).
-Access free subscriptions for your members
+- Ability to submit articles and announcements about your activities in Disabled Sports USA’s national publication, Challenge Magazine (circulation of over 32,000).
+Access to free subscriptions for your members

-- Promote your programs, events and employment opportunities through DSUSA website and social media (20,000 unique website visitors each month)
+- Promote your programs, events and employment opportunities through DSUSA’s website and social media outlets (20,000 unique website visitors each month)

 - Permission to use Disabled Sports USA’s registered service mark tagline: If I can do this, I can do anything!

 All certified chapters of Disabled Sports USA are responsible for the following in order to maintain its chapter certification.

 Each chapter is responsible for annual membership dues.